-A Gallup poll found that 42 percent of the reasons behind people quitting had to do with how they felt about their bosses.
+A Gallup poll found that 42 percent of the reasons behind people quitting related to how they felt about their bosses.
 Recent history has lent credence to this.
 Before COVID, only about 20 percent of workers felt that their managers cared about them.
 That went up to 50 percent during COVID, and that was likely due to increased communication between employer and employee.

 Covering education costs

-Despite all the problems that came with it, the lockdowns in 2020-2021 were in a lot of ways a blessing in disguise.
+Despite all the problems that came with it, the lockdowns in 2020-2021 were a blessing in disguise in many ways.
 Some took the opportunity to improve their homes.
 Others started exercising.
 Many people sharpened their minds.

 A newfound spirit of learning has taken hold in the culture.
 In some people, this may even result in them returning to school.
 An employer can only benefit from this.
 An employee with a new skill will be an asset.
 The happy worker whose learning you subsidized will remember the kindness and return to work for you.
 And, of course, drawing down a recent grad’s student debt will also create a less stressed worker who can focus on the work at hand.
 The benefits find themselves.